Enviromental assets

 • Swift parrots forage on the blossom of Blue Gums along the Hills.

-The Oceana Road subdivision is being constructed in accordance with a framework for protection of environmental values on the Rokeby Hills agreed with the Tasmanian Government under the Threatened Species Protection Act and approved in accordance with the Federal Government Environment Protection and Biodiversity Conservation Act.
+The Coventry Rise subdivision is being constructed in accordance with a framework for protection of environmental values on the Rokeby Hills agreed with the Tasmanian Government under the Threatened Species Protection Act and approved in accordance with the Federal Government Environment Protection and Biodiversity Conservation Act.

 Rokeby Hills conservation management